 ^{99.} See, e.g., Jensen & Meckling, supra note 73, at 311 ("The ... firm is simply one form of legal fiction which serves as a nexus for contracting relationships and which is also characterized by the existence of divisible residual claims on the assets and cash flows of the organization which can generally be sold without permission of the other contracting individuals.").
-Emphasizing the firm as a nexus of contracts "focuses attention on a crucial set of questions-why particular sets of contractual relations arise for various types of organizations, what the consequences of these contractual relations are, and how they are affected by changes exogenous to the organization."
+Emphasizing the firm as a nexus of contracts "focuses attention on a crucial set of questions-why particular sets of contractual relations are, and how they are affected by changes exogenous to the organization."
 Id.
 Although Jensen and Meckling claim that trying to distinguish between things inside and outside the firm makes little or no sense but for tax purposes, id., the internalization of transactions makes a significant difference because of the community of interest it creates.
 See supra Part II.B (discussing partnerships as communities of interest).